2018ik/2018ik.github.io/_wiki/faith.markdown

 Abraham then responded, and went out in faith, not knowing where he was going.

 Faith brings us into the blessing promised to Abraham (Gal 3:9, 14).
 It was promised to Abraham that all the nations of the Earth would be blessed.
 Christ as the seed of Abraham is now in resurrection, and is the Spirit as the all-inclusive blessing.
 The good land that was promised to Israel is actually included in this Spirit.
 By receiving the Spirit, we receive all of these blessings.

-Likewise, when we hear, something of the Lord is infused into us.

-For example, if we go into a jewelry store, the salesman can only sell something to you if he makes you appreciate its beauty.
-The salesman is able to infuse into you some level of appreciation of the jewelry by talking about its beauty, its preciousness.

 ## Receiving